-- a. information collection, including taking a patient history and undertaking or arranging examinations and investigations as required; - b. making an overall assessment of the patient; - c. recommending appropriate interventions; - d. providing advice and information to the patient; - e. keeping a record of the health assessment, and offering the patient a written report about the health assessment, with recommendations about matters covered by the health assessment; and - f. offering the patient's carer (if any, and if the medical practitioner considers it appropriate and the patient agrees) a copy of the report or extracts of the report relevant to the carer.
+- a. information collection, including taking a patient history and undertaking or arranging examinations and investigations as required; - b. making an overall assessment of the patient; - c. recommending appropriate interventions; - d. providing advice and information to the patient; - e. keeping a record of the health assessment, and offering the patient a written report about the health assessment, with recommendations about matters covered by the health assessment; and - f. offering the patient's carer (if any, and if the general practitioner considers it appropriate and the patient agrees) a copy of the report or extracts of the report relevant to the carer.

-A health assessment may only be claimed by a medical practitioner (including a general practitioner but not including a specialist or consultant physician).
+A health assessment may only be claimed by a general practitioner.

 A health assessment should generally be undertaken by the patient's 'usual doctor'.
-For the purpose of the health assessment items, 'usual doctor' means the medical practitioner, or a medical practitioner working in the medical practice, which has provided the majority of primary health care to the patient over the previous twelve months and/or will be providing the majority of care to the patient over the next twelve months.
+For the purpose of the health assessment items, 'usual doctor' means the general practitioner, or a general practitioner working in the medical practice, which has provided the majority of primary health care to the patient over the previous twelve months and/or will be providing the majority of care to the patient over the next twelve months.